-Camp fire: There is ONE official, large and cosy fireplace.
+Camp fire: There is ONE official, large and cozy fireplace.
 We will create and burn our ritual effigy here.
-No other fires are allowed.
+Currently there are no other fireplaces planned (remember: LNT).

-Leaving the monastery grounds to go grocery shopping might severely disturb your experience!
+Leaving the event grounds to go grocery shopping might severely disturb your experience.
 Suddenly you will be confronted with the default world, need to handle money and are possibly surrounded by stressed people.
-We strongly suggest you plan ahead so you won’t need to go shopping!
+We strongly suggest you plan ahead so you won’t need to go shopping.
 Please just bring everything you will need or ask around if somebody can help you out.
-If it cannot be helped: The Edeka in Zeitz is just a 15 minute walk away.
+If it cannot be helped: There is a Netto in Bad Sulza about 45 minute walk away (there’s also the local Edeka variant Diska), the Netto in Eckersberga in the other direction is similarly far away.
 (The only valid excuse to go shopping, really, is getting ice cream for the entire community! 😉

 There will be no opportunity to spend money at ART BAER.
 Everything given by participants (e. g. food and drinks) is a gift to the community.
-Workshops and workshop materials are either already financed through your ticket or a gift from the person holding the workshop.
+But please do not simply rely on people gifting you food and drinks.
+Workshops and workshop materials are either financed through your ticket or is a gift from the person hosting the workshop.

 Trash aka Leaving no Trace

 Prepare for this scenario: You need to take home every single thing you bring.
 EVERYTHING.
 Including food wrapping.
 There will be NO option to dispose of trash at the ART BAER.
 (Please bring as little packaging as possible.
 Please consider carefully how much food you need to prepare.)

 Radical Self Reliance is the rule here too.
 Bring what you need to set up and clean up after yourselves.
 ART BAER is what YOU make of it.

 Offer a class – create an art piece – help build the effigy – conduct a workshop – make music – spread your wisdom.
 Join the volunteers – at least for two shifts.